Microstakes/unisg-programming-project-hs23/README.md

-# unisg-fcs-plant-4-you
+# unisgs skills programming group projects
-Skills: Programming 2023: Group 1.6
+Skills: Programming 2023

 ## Get started
 - Clone the project
 - install all requirements in requirements.txt
+- Set up your own .env file by copying .env.default and entering your credentials

 ## Data Sourcing
 - Based on yfinance